Early life and career of Rab Butler (1902–1929): Cambridge

 In Michaelmas 1923, as Secretary, he persuaded the Cambridge Union to affiliate to the National Union of Students of which he became a vice-president.
 Psychiatric illness was then still little understood.
 In November 1923, his college put him in the care of a doctor, and in December 1923, his uncle Cyril sent him to a specialist in Bristol.
 Butler made a recovery from his breakdown.
 On 11 March 1924, after taking office as president of the Cambridge Union, he entertained the Leader of the Opposition, Stanley Baldwin, at the Change of Officers Debate to oppose the motion that "This House has the Highest Regard for Rhetoric".
 The following morning, Rab had to escort Baldwin back to the railway station, where, according to one version of the story, Baldwin bought him a copy of Something Fresh by P. G. Wodehouse with an admonition not to take life too seriously.
 (Note: Baldwin's career at Harrow and Trinity, Cambridge, had suffered from a poor relationship with one of Butler's relatives, Henry Montagu Butler.
 Winston Churchill (then out of Parliament and an independent "Constitutionalist" candidate in the 19 March 1924 Westminster Abbey by-election) had agreed to speak in favour of the motion but had not been able to attend.)
 At the end of his third year (1924), he received a Second in German.
 He graduated as a BA in 1924.
 (Note: Howard quotes a letter from his father, who was openly disappointed and is clear that Butler was awarded his BA that summer despite his being about to stay on for a further year of undergraduate study (a student at Cambridge normally needs to pass a Part I and a Part II, not necessarily in the same subject, to obtain a BA).
 Jago (2015, p.30) states that his third year counted only as "General Studies" but that he needed a fourth year to obtain Honours.)

 In the summer of 1924, Butler took part in the ESU USA Tour, a seven-week debating tour of Canada and the United States that was organised by the English-Speaking Union.
 They debated two motions: democracy versus personal liberty and closer relations with the Soviet Union.
-(Note: Anglo-Soviet relations were extremely topical throughout the 1920s, especially that year.
+(Note: Anglo-Soviet relations were extremely topical throughout the 1920s, and especially in 1924.
 Ramsay MacDonald's first Labour Government had formally recognised the Soviet Union, which was then an international pariah state, in February.
-The Campbell Case began that summer and caused the fall of the government, and the Zinoviev Letter was a major issue in the Conservatives' landslide victory at the election that October.)
+Later in the year the Labour Government controversially attempted to negotiate a trade agreement and a loan to the Soviets, in exchange for agreement on pre-war Russian debts which the Soviets had repudiated.
+The Campbell Case began that summer and caused the fall of the government, and the Zinoviev Letter and Labour's alleged softness towards the Soviets were major issues in the Conservatives' landslide victory at the election that October.)